rummelsworth/morrowind-stuff/README.md

 minmaxing.

 > These notes are not a replacement for a resource like UESP.
 They should be
-> read with UESP to supplement some details, e.g. 3x5 leveling.
+> read with UESP to supplement many details, e.g. 3x5 leveling.

 ## Abbreviations